San Antonio Infant Cephalohematoma Lawyer

 Cephalohematoma Treatment

-As previously stated, most babies recover from a cephalohematoma with minimal medical treatment.
+Most babies recover from a cephalohematoma with minimal medical treatment.
 In very rare cases, the baby’s doctor may decide to drain the pooled blood on the baby’s head.

 If the baby develops anemia or jaundice following a newborn cephalohematoma diagnosis, they will likely need prompt medical intervention.
 Basic anemia treatment involves a blood transfusion in order to raise the amount of red blood cells in the baby’s body.
 Meanwhile, the treatment for developing newborn jaundice involves light therapy.